East Sector Rock Climbing

 Approach time will vary, but most crags will be found by breaking off the main double-track road/trail that leads to the very end of the sector.

 The best approach is from the Ranch House parking area.
 Walk along the double-track road that skirts the cattle fence.
 Look for signs to designated crags.
 Expect about a half-mile walk and don't bushwack, theres a trail for every crag.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Sector:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East Sector: